rebeccapeltz/eleanor/ProjectNotes.md

 I have experience coding front end applications, but I'm not a designer so I struggled a little with the design and colors.

-I'm still working on putting up a loading indicatore while waiting for a response from Gemini.

 ### AI Responses in a Therapy Session